 Green Crack is a favorite among growers and smokers alike.
 It offers high energy with over 20% THC.
 It is also remarkably easy to grow.
 Green Crack can be cultivated both indoors and outside with an unheard of 55-day flowering time.

 Where Green Crack really stands out is in its yield.
-A productive strain of sativa, this plant produces up to 3 kilograms per plant.
+A productive sativa seed strain, this plant produces up to 3 kilograms per plant.
 You’ll be rewarded for all your hard work with stinky, mold-resistant buds that have a mixture of fruity and skunky flavors.
 Mango, pineapple, and cedar aromas usually rise to the top.
-A popular strain for everyone, this crowd-pleaser is definitely the way of o if you are looking for the best sativa strains.
+A popular strain for everyone, this crowd-pleaser is definitely the way if you are looking for the most-loved sativa seeds.

 Native to Hawaii, Maui Wowie produces large plants that are ideal for outdoor growers.